-- 10.5.13 The ECoW attends a weekly (or fortnightly, if agreed) meeting which will include representatives from the Employer, Contractor, sub-contractors.
-The purpose of these meetings is to: - review the effectiveness of the ecological and environmental mitigation;

-- review the construction progress on site in the context of ecological and environmental mitigation; - · discuss construction programme for the following week, and fortnight look-ahead; and - agree actions on these matters.
+- 10.5.12 The ECoW attends a weekly (or fortnightly, if agreed) meeting which will include representatives from the Employer, Contractor, sub-contractors.
+The purpose of these meetings is to: - review the effectiveness of the ecological and environmental mitigation; - review the construction progress on site in the context of ecological and environmental mitigation; - · discuss construction programme for the following week, and fortnight look-ahead; and agree actions on these matters.

-10.5.14 The ECoW keeps a record of the following:
+10.5.13 The ECoW keeps a record of the following:

-- animal sightings and signs (including birds, in addition to other site ornithological monitoring), particularly those noted in searches one or two days in advance of construction; - the Pollution Prevention Measures Register (as detailed above); and - the habitats of ground to be developed via survey at least a week in advance of construction work; - record of tasks carried out and written record of all verbal advice given. - 10.5.15 The ECoW maintains a GIS database of key recordings made during the construction period.
-Field records will use, if necessary, differential GPS technology captured into a field GIS system. - 10.5.16 The ECoW assists the Employer with the supply of relevant information for compliance assessment. - 10.5.17 The ECoW provides monthly reports (template will be provided by the Employer). - 10.5.18 The ECoW produces a final report to the Employer documenting the environmental and ecological effects of the construction period.
+- animal sightings and signs (including birds, in addition to other site ornithological monitoring), particularly those noted in searches one or two days in advance of construction; - the habitats on ground to be developed via survey at least a week in advance of construction work; and - record of tasks carried out and written record of all verbal advice given. - 10.5.14 The ECoW maintains a GIS database of key recordings made during the construction period.
+Field records will use, if necessary, differential GPS technology captured into a field GIS system. - 10.5.15 The ECoW assists the Employer with the supply of relevant information for compliance assessment. - 10.5.16 The ECoW provides monthly reports (template will be provided by the Employer). - 10.5.17 The ECoW produces a final report to the Employer documenting the environmental and ecological effects of the construction period.
 The evidence for effects will be based on findings included in the minutes of weekly/fortnightly meetings, together with other recording information maintained by the ECoW.
 The report will relate results to residual effects predicted in the site's ES documents.
 The report will be made available to the Contractor and the Planning Authority.